So much to see in Lisbon…

 And for the center of Lisbon… Watch out, Pictures from 2014 again !

 Bebedouro – rua sao nicolau, 24 – and its ports tasting.
 The owner of this wine bar is a super dynamic guy and he will, for sure, give you its passion and his taste for the different nice ports, wines and beers he knows and serves in his bar.
-DO NOT hesitate on the tawny port 20 years… A very nice place for a perfect evening, definitely more than recommended!
+DO NOT hesitate with the tawny port 20 years… A very nice place for a perfect evening, definitely more than recommended!

 Tasca Bela – Rua dos Remedios, 190 – Our first taste of Lisbon’s typical food.
 Order their delicious octopus salad and broad beans tapas with a bottle of wine and a ruby port to nicely end the evening while listening to music… Nice atmosphere and excellent combination to start a city trip.